 [Section 7 amended by No. 55 of 2004 s.
 58.]

-8. Name of association
+8. Names of associations, restrictions as to

 (1) The Commissioner shall not incorporate an association under this Act by a name that in the opinion of the Commissioner is —

-(a) offensive or undesirable;
+(a) offensive or undesirable; or

-(b) likely to mislead the public as to the object or purpose of the association;
+(b) likely to mislead the public as to the object or purpose of the association; or

 (c) identical with the name by which an association in existence is already incorporated under this Act or the repealed Act or which resembles any such name in a manner likely to mislead the public; or